 However, the antioxidant and anti-inflammatory properties of curcumin can help accelerate the wound healing process, as well as reduce the swelling caused by inflammation.
-All you have to do is apply curcumin topically on the affected area.
+All they have to do is apply curcumin topically on the affected area.

 This condition increases the risk of coronary heart disease and premature atherosclerosis.
-But, curcumin can reduce the total cholesterol and triglyceride levels.
+But, curcumin can reduce total cholesterol and triglyceride levels.

-Consuming it for a longer period can reduce the hepatic cholesterol and plasma cholesterol levels, thus preventing or delaying the development of atherosclerosis.
+Consuming it for a longer period can reduce hepatic cholesterol and plasma cholesterol levels, thus preventing or delaying the development of atherosclerosis.

 The dosage depends on the individual, so even though it’s recommended 500mg in the form of capsules, it’s best to consult a doctor.